-Kyle Bozentko, Executive Director – As Executive Director of the Jefferson Center, Kyle brings a decade of political strategy and public policy experience to building the collaborative partnerships necessary for developing and implementing successful civic engagement projects.
-As the Jefferson Center’s primary public representative, he communicates our mission with clarity and works directly with media partners, community leaders, partner organizations, policy experts, participants and staff to maximize project impact.
-Kyle received his BA in Political Science and Religious Studies from Hamline University in Saint Paul, MN and his Masters of Theological Studies (MTS) from the Boston University School of Theology with an emphasis on sociology of religion and politics.
-His research interests include public opinion research, health and economic policy and social movements.
+Kyle Bozentko, Executive Director — Kyle brings a decade of political strategy and public policy experience to directing the Jefferson Center.
+He received his BA in Political Science and Religious Studies from Hamline University in Saint Paul and his Masters of Theological Studies from the Boston University School of Theology with an emphasis on sociology of religion and politics.
+His research interests include public opinion research, health and economic policy, and social movements.

-Dawn Dettinger, Project Administrator – Dawn manages the Jefferson Center’s administrative functions and provides support during project planning and implementation.
-She also works in communications and administration with the Vessey Chapter of the Association of the United States Army, which has earned Best Chapter Awards in 2009, 2010, and 2011.
-She grew up working in a family-run restaurant/hotel business, eventually serving as general manager.
+Dawn Dettinger, Project Administrator — Dawn manages the Jefferson Center’s administrative functions and provides support during project planning and implementation.
+She grew up working in a family-run restaurant and hotel business, eventually serving as general manager.
 Dawn is a St. Paul native and graduate of Metropolitan State University.

 Board of Directors

-Ned Crosby has devoted his career to inventing, testing and implementing democratic reforms.
+Ned Crosby has devoted his career to developing new methods of citizen participation in democratic societies.
 He received his Ph.D. in political science from the University of Minnesota in 1973.
-In 1974 he established the Jefferson Center for New Democratic Processes, and in 2003 founded the organization now known as Jefferson Action.
-Ned also serves as a part time staff person and consultant for the organization.
+In 1974, he founded the Jefferson Center for New Democratic Processes.

 Paul Becker, partner, Ironwood Software